 Much as any cinephile out there, I have my ugly share of preconceptions.
 I try to hide them most of the times, but describing my approach to cinema as immaculate would be flat-out lying.
 For instance, it takes a good number of trustworthy reviews to get me to watch a Sundance Film Festival winner.
-Possibly worse in this day and age, it’s nearly impossible to convince me to sit and enjoy the latest hyped TV series.
+Possibly worse, it’s nearly impossible to convince me to sit and enjoy the latest hyped TV series.

 A similar bias has kept me away from Drew Barrymore’s Whip It for a long time.
 Without even giving Barrymore a chance, I skipped her directorial debut in 2009 with a smug glow of irony on my face, and forgot about it until recently.
 Not being a particular fan of Barrymore’s acting career, I thought Whip It would be a far less than spectacular work.
 Gladly, it turns out I’d better overcome my stupid ideas soon, and let cinema speak for itself.